What is data sovereignty?

 Software as a Service (SaaS) and Cloud storage services have dramatically increased in popularity in recent years, but their use often entails cross-border data transfers, which can result in major compliance challenges for users and providers.

 Data sovereignty and the EU GDPR

 The GDPR applies to the processing of EU residents’ personal data, regardless of where that processing takes place.
 Moreover, it applies to both data controllers and data processors, so, whether your organisation uses or provides a Cloud service that processes EU residents’ data, you must comply.

-If you are not in compliance by 25 May 2018, you risk regulatory fines of up to €20 million or 4% of global annual turnover (whichever is greater), legal action from aggrieved data subjects, and reputational damage in the case of a breach.
+If you are GDPR compliant, you risk regulatory fines of up to €20 million or 4% of global annual turnover (whichever is greater), legal action from aggrieved data subjects, and reputational damage in the case of a breach.

 International data transfers under the EU GDPR

 Chapter V of the GDPR states that personal data can be transferred outside the EU under two circumstances:

 - On the basis of an adequacy decision (Article 45).